ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

     <terminal-line>[INFO] &lt;new-suite-id&gt;: local copy created at &lt;$HOME&gt;/roses/&lt;new-suite-id&gt;</terminal-line>
 </terminal-window>

-This creates a new remote configuration with a new `suite_id` (based off the copied configuration) clones a copy of it locally in the `~/roses/<new-suite-id>` folder.
+This creates a new remote configuration with a new `suite_id` (based off the copied configuration) and clones a copy of it locally in the `~/roses/<new-suite-id>` folder.
 Configurations created in this way are separate from the original copied configuration and can be modified and pushed back to the remote.

 To push a configuration back to the remote, from within the configuration directory run: